 Then you can add labels and the title suffix of the ad and ad group – the ad system will use this information to craft campaign and ad group titles.

 Save the setting and go straight to the ad text generator.
 All you need to do there is fill in the name and description of your ad text.

 PPC Bee will create an ad group for each targeted product in the campaign, with ad texts tailor-made for that specific product.
 This ad group will be set up as a DSA, targeting only that particular product’s website.

 One thing we definitely recommend you to do since it could save you a lot of worrying and researching – after the synchronization is done, check the setting directly in your Google Ads account.
-Definitely make sure that the final URL is truly final and that there’s no redirect – redirects aren’t functional in case of DSA campaigns, and Google Ads won’t process them.
-Also check the domain form.
+Definitely make sure that the final URL is truly final and that there’s no redirect – redirects are functional in case of DSA campaigns, however, the URL that will be used for the ad is the one after the redirect.
+Also, check the domain form.
 In some cases, Google Ads demands various domain forms.
 Unfortunately, PPC Bee won’t currently inform you that the form is wrong.
 However, you can find the notification directly in your account.